The Ballad of Tam Lin

 "Interesting," said Tam Lin, tossing the stick aside.
 "What do you mean, Carterhaugh is yours?"

 "Ah!" said Tam Lin.
-"So you're the duke's daughter then!
-Janet, yes?
+"So you're the duke's daughter.
 And even though your father gave express command that no one should come here, here you are.
 And you're wearing green to boot."

 "I like green," said Janet.
 "It matches my eyes.
 I came to the forest because it's mine.
 I put up with you being here because I've never had occasion to visit until now.
 But I think you're wearing out your welcome."

-Tam Lin sat beside her and whispered in her ear.
-"Oh come now, we both know the real reason you're here.
+Tam Lin whispered in her ear.
+"We both know the real reason you're here.
 It's because Lady Astrid has a big mouth."
-He leaned in.
+He leaned in further.
 "And she also has a very big—"

 "That could have killed me," said Tam Lin, turning back into a man.